 All functions of the complaints procedure must adhere to the requirements of the Data Protection Act 1998 and the Freedom of Information Act 2000.

-Please complete and return this form to the school office in a sealed envelope addressed to the Headteacher / Head of School, Executive Headteacher, Chair of Governors or Clerk to Governors (as appropriate).
+Please complete and return this form to the school office in a sealed envelope addressed to the Headteacher, Executive Headteacher, Chair of Governors or Clerk to Governors (as appropriate).